 In contrast to the dramatic and often life-threatening side effects of pharmaceutical drugs like Apoquel, full-spectrum hemp extract is extremely safe for both short and long term use.

 The potential side-effects that can occur with a full spectrum hemp extract are mild and usually temporary.
 In most cases, the worst side effects are mild diarrhea or lethargy during the beginning phase of the treatment.
 There are also plenty of great herbal remedies to support these symptoms, and as the body gets used to a new dietary supplement, these occurrences fade away.

 CBD to Treat Side Effects of Apoquel

-Not only does a full-spectrum hemp extract offer supportive and effective treatment for allergies and their symptoms, but many of its healing properties also produce the opposite effect of Apoquel’s side effects.
+Not only does a full-spectrum hemp extract offer supportive and effective relief from allergies and their symptoms, but many of its healing properties also produce the opposite effect of Apoquel’s side effects.

-I’m not here to tell you that dealing with allergies is as easy as switching from one medicine to another.
+I’m not here to tell you that dealing with allergies is as easy as switching from one product to another.
 That’s kind of the problem with drugs like Apoquel.
 Sure, it’s a quick fix to stop the scratching.
 However, the long term effects of disabling your pet’s natural defenses can be very serious.

-Aside from using CBD as an Apoquel alternative, to support a healthy immune response, there is a lot you can do to prevent and treat your pet’s allergies naturally.
+Aside from using CBD as an Apoquel alternative, to support a healthy immune response, there is a lot you can do to alleviate your pet’s allergies naturally.

 Consider sensitivities to particular foods or chemicals in their environment.
 In addition, look for ways to encourage the proper functioning of the body’s natural immune responses.
 In other words, there is so much that goes into the proper functioning of our pet’s body and their immune system.

 We recommend a strategic approach, not a quick fix.